Download Careers360 App

 Quality Controller: Quality Controllers have to ensure that the quality of plant tissues is maintained as per the standards while performing plant culture processes.
 They play an important role in ensuring that plants used for tissue culture are healthy, clean, and free from chemicals.

-PG Diploma in Plant Tissue Culture Benefits of Studying
+PG Diploma in Plant Tissue Culture: Benefits of Studying

 PG Diploma in Plant Tissue Culture is an exciting diploma for candidates who are interested in the world of plants.
 PG Diploma in Plant Tissue Culture provides basic and applied training to the students in tissue culture.
 Candidates with this knowledge and level of training can work in sterile labs, nurseries, or government institutions.

-The expected salary for graduates after the PG Diploma in Plant Tissue Culture depends on locations, the expertise required, and the job roles expected.
+The expected salary for graduates after the PG Diploma in Plant Tissue Culture depends on location, the expertise required, and the job roles expected.
 Candidates can get competitive salaries in the industry through fields like agriculture to biotechnology.

 Career Options